samsquire/ideas4/README.md

 For threads, such as a fan out and join pattern, we have a queue for each thread and when the global process list is changed, it emits an event onto the relevant threads.
 When a thread is finished, it updates the global process list.

-Updating the process list should not involve contention due to a thread only updating its own state, not the state of other threads but the thread must synchronize with updates to the global process list before changing it.
+Updating the process list should hopefully not involve too much contention threads must synchronize with updates to the global process list before changing it.
+The simplest thing is that every thread takes turns changing it, coordinated by a coordination thread.